bg0jr/RaynMaker.Cube/docs/Backlog.md

 # Use cases

+NO high sofisticated UIs!! just basic support. provide API to build more sofisticated projects on top

 ## Collect

 - Given a new Isin (list of Isins) the system collects all facts and figures.